When you buy something through one of the links on our site, we may earn an affiliate commission.

 We put seven of the best camping knives to the test.
 After months of field testing and rigorous experiments, our Top Pick was the Morakniv Companion.
-At only $19 retail as of this writing, this knife is tough, versatile, and can handle any camp task with ease.
+This affordable knife is tough, versatile, and can handle any camp task with ease.

 For those who plan to abuse their camping knife with heavy-duty use, we loved the KA-BAR Becker Campanion.
 It’s a serious, durable, well-made knife for larger camp tasks like splitting firewood.

 The Schrade SCHF 36 Frontier won our Honorable Mention award for being an incredibly tough, well-thought-out, and affordable heavy-duty camping knife.